srikanthsri972/srikanthsri972.github.io/README.md

 # srikanthsri972.github.io
-PLEASE CHECK THIS
-this is polling system where users can vote and get result if you want to see this  website copy the url given below and paste it in chrome browser
+PLEASE CHECK THIS  is polling system where users can vote and get result if you want to see this  website copy the url given below and paste it in chrome browser

 file:///C:/Users/MURULIDHAR/srikanthsri972.github.io/index.html